ArielBubis/bert_nlp_anaphoric_ambaguity_classification/README.md

 ## Installation

+## ~ Download link for the model checkpoint and label encoder here ~

 ### Step 1: Set Up the Virtual Environment

 On the first run, you need to set up the virtual environment and install the required dependencies.
 Run the following command: